snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 ### Index quota for Microsoft 365 enterprise users

+> [!NOTE]
+> US Government Community Cloud (GCC) tenants are subject to the old quota rules.
+G1 and G3 do not qualify for any quota, but G5 does.
+G1 and G3 customers can purchase the Microsoft Graph connector add-on.

 All eligible Microsoft 365 enterprise customers with one of the following licenses are entitled to 50 million items of index quota.
 This quota contributes to your organization’s allocation for ingesting content through Microsoft Graph connectors.

 |License name|